uphold/docs/_transactions.md

   if the transaction implies a currency conversion.
 </aside>
 <aside class="notice">
-  Note: ACH withdrawals are <b>not required</b> to send beneficiary information, since we only support personal bank accounts, so the beneficiary (ACH account holder) is assumed to be the Uphold user who added that account.
+  Note: ACH withdrawals do <b>not require</b> the beneficiary information to be sent.
+We only support personal bank accounts therefore the beneficiary (ACH account holder) is assumed to be the Uphold user who added that account.
 </aside>

-The beneficiary information should be provided in the `beneficiary` object of the request payload.
-The `beneficiary.relationship` field must always be filled whenever beneficiary information is required.
-The other fields can be omitted if the data is already present in the Uphold platform (e.g. if the transaction is to an existing Uphold user, or the `beneficiary.relationship` is set to "myself").

-The `relationship` field is a string reflecting the beneficiary's relationship to the transaction originator.
-Two particular types of transactions are recognized by the platform: business transactions (indicated by a `relationship` field with the value `business`) and personal transactions (indicated by the values `child`, `co_worker`, `friend`, `parent`, or `sibling`).
-The value `myself` can also be used when applicable.

-Depending on the conditions of the transaction, additional fields may be required — namely, the beneficiary `name` and `address` (with subfields `city`, `country`, `line1`, `line2`, `state`, `zipCode`), as well as a `purpose` object indicating the reason for the transaction.

-To obtain the beneficiary requirements (or validate the `beneficiary` object) when preparing a transaction, use the `?validate=true` parameter in the query string of the request to create a transaction.
-This will generate a validation error if any required beneficiary information is missing.
-Otherwise, the transaction will fail at the commit step with a similar error message.

 <aside class="notice">
   Please note that at this moment, even with the <code>validate=true</code> parameter, the validation is only performed if a <code>beneficiary</code> object is passed.